Advertiser and Editorial Disclosures

 Even though CDs are not glamorous or exciting investments, they do have some important benefits.

-• Flexibility – You can choose from a variety of terms (length of commitment), rollover choices and fixed or variable interest rates.
+• Flexibility – Most CDs offer fixed rates and a fixed term, allowing you to choose from a variety of terms (length of commitment), rollover choices, and predictable savings with certificates of deposit.

-• Short-term investments – CDs are an ideal place to stash cash for your emergency fund or as part of your retirement plan because CDs are very liquid.
+• Short-term investments – CDs are an ideal place to stash cash for your emergency fund or as part of your retirement plan.
+However, compared to a money market account or a high-yield savings account, CDs typically offer higher returns but less liquidity, so consider your need for quick access to funds when choosing between these options.

 CD terms